DhrumilShah26/DhrumilShah26/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing web applications and quick hacks.
-- 🎓 &nbsp; Studying Masters of Applied Computing at University of Windsor.
+- 🎓 &nbsp; Pursuing Masters of Applied Computing at University of Windsor.
-- 💼 &nbsp; 6 month of experience Working as a Full-stack web development Intern.
 - 🌱 &nbsp; Learning more about ML/AI and new technologies and frameworks used for Full-stack development.
-- ✍️ &nbsp; You will see me reading books, cooking and playing football in recreational time.
+- ✍️ &nbsp; You will see me watching netflix, listening music, cooking and playing cricket in recreational time.

 <h3> Connect with Me </h3>